Skip to content

 Frequently asked.

 Yes.
-The .lgs scenario captures auth flow, app set, and per-step workload shape, not stack-specific protocol details.
-Citrix-side, it’s bound to the 7-step Citrix wizard.
-AVD-side, it’s bound to the AVD wizard.
+The `.lgs` scenario captures auth flow, app set, and per-step workload shape on the same engine.
+Citrix-side, it’s bound to the 7-step Citrix wizard (Basic ICA or Enhanced HDX).
+AVD-side, it’s bound to the 7-step AVD wizard (Tenant · Client · Resource · Classic/ARM).
 Per-step measurement carries over identically.
-Protocol-specific signals (HDX p95 vs AVD-specific p95) are captured natively on each side.
+Generic p95 is captured per transaction on each side.

 What if our existing Citrix workload is hand-scripted in another tool?

 LoadGen authors the scenario in the 7-step Citrix wizard during the PoC.
 No upstream translation required.
-The wizard captures StoreFront / Gateway / PNAgent auth and Basic (ICA) / Enhanced (HDX) modes in minutes.
-The resulting .lgs becomes both your migration baseline and your post-cutover continuous-monitoring scenario.
+The wizard captures StoreFront / Gateway / PNAgent / External Login auth surfaces and Basic (ICA) / Enhanced (HDX) modes.
+The resulting `.lgs` becomes both your migration baseline and your post-cutover continuous-monitoring scenario.

 Can we test against a pilot AVD environment before committing to scale?

 That’s the standard pattern.
-Wave 1 typically targets a 50-user pilot pool against a representative workload.
-Wave 2 grows to 250 users.
-Wave 3 hits production scale (1,500–5,000+ users).
-Each wave is the same scenario at growing scale, and delta is tracked against the original Citrix baseline.
+Pilot, scale, and production cohorts moved with phase-by-phase validation between cohorts.
+Each cohort is the same scenario at growing scale, and delta is tracked against the original Citrix baseline.

 What does the engagement look like, and how long?